juju/docs/src/en/charms-constraints.md

 ```

 Will provision a machine that is connected to both the 'storage' and 'db'
 network spaces.
-You can subsequently deploy services to this machine using
+You can subsequently deploy applications to this machine using
 the '--to' placement switch -
 [see the documentation on deploying charms](./charms-deploy.html)